ItsHarper/nushell.github.io/commands/docs/path_dirname.md

 ## Flags

- -  `--replace, -r {string}`: Return original path with dirname replaced by this string
+ -  `--replace, -r <string>`: Return original path with dirname replaced by this string
- -  `--num-levels, -n {int}`: Number of directories to walk up
+ -  `--num-levels, -n <int>`: Number of directories to walk up

 ## Input/output types: